frankdevhub/Coding-Laboratory/README.md

 # Coding-Laboratory

 ## Learning, hardworking, stay Hungry?
 The noble qualities?
+- Avoid to raped by your local education.
-- Never be fooled by your Chinese Teachers.(應試教育Examination-Oriented Education)
+- Never be fooled by your Chinese Teachers.(應試教育Examination-Oriented Education).
 - We are just animals, so just think in the economical way.

 Stay sharp, graduates and freshman could be threats, no cooperation, just enemy.
 We show no mercy to the enemy.